Wajong and work

-In this episode, we explore the world of the Wajong scheme – designed for people who, due to illness or disability from a young age, are permanently unable to work.
-Our expert Ivan Andhyiswara – occupational and insurance physician at Capability – shares insights into the legislation, the changes since 2015, and the vital role of doctors, labour experts and employers.
+In this episode, we dive deeper into the world of the Wajong scheme, designed for people who, due to illness or disability from a young age, are deemed permanently unable to work.
+Our expert, Ivan Andhyiswara – Occupational and Insurance Physician at Capability – shares insights into the legislation, the changes since 2015, and the crucial role of doctors, labour experts, and employers.

-“Many of these young people are incredibly motivated.
+“Many of these young people are highly motivated.
 They want to participate.
 They want to belong.
 They want to be just like everyone else.”

 Why listen?

-- Learn when someone is eligible for Wajong benefits.
+• Learn when someone is entitled to a Wajong benefit.

-- Discover why hiring someone with a Wajong benefit can be a valuable choice.
+• Discover why hiring someone with a Wajong benefit can be valuable and rewarding for employers.

-- Hear how support measures like job coaching, wage dispensation and the no-risk policy help employers.
+• Hear how provisions such as job coaching, wage dispensation, and the no-risk policy support employers.

-- Get insights into how the UWV, municipalities and government enable participation jobs.
+• Get insights into how the UWV, municipalities, and government help create participation jobs.

-- Most of all: hear the human story.
+• And above all: the human side of the story.
 What drives young people with Wajong?
-Why do they want to be part of the workforce?
+Why do they want to participate?

 Get the latest insights